ZebraDevs/DataWedge-Flutter-Demo/README.md

 ## Native (Kotlin) code to handle scans received from DataWedge

 Scan data is received from DataWedge as a Broadcast Intent.
-A DataWedge profile is required to configure DataWedge to send this broadcast intent which is automatically created (see later).
+A DataWedge profile (created automatically - see later) is required to configure DataWedge to send this broadcast intent.
 The native code will create the broadcast receiver and when a broadcast is received from a scan, it is sent to the UI (Dart) code over the EventChannel.

 ```kotlin
 private val PROFILE_INTENT_ACTION = "com.darryncampbell.datawedgeflutter.SCAN"